 Tonya Ruble-Richter, Executive Director

 Tonya volunteered as a CASA for Voices for Children for 4 years prior to joining our Board of Directors and then eventually becoming the Executive Director in 2014.
-She has sixteen years experience working and volunteering directly with families and children, along with 13 years of sales & recruiting experience.
+She has 17 years experience working and volunteering directly with families and children, along with 13 years of sales & recruiting experience.

 After achieving a Bachelor of Arts Degree in Psychology with a focus on Child Development and Family Studies from Miami University of Ohio, Tonya completed a Master of Science in Education School Counseling and attended Xavier University's Graduate School of Business.

-Whitney Rutherford, Program Manager
+Whitney Roberts, Program Manager

 Whitney first came to Voices for Children as a CASA volunteer in February of 2016.
 Since that time, she became a part-time bookkeeper for the program and then moved into the role of full-time Volunteer Coordinator for Jefferson County.
 Whitney was promoted to her role as Program Manager in October of 2018.Whitney serves as the person who directly oversees the field staff and our cases.

 As another Madison native, Whitney was drawn to the organization by her interest in helping children in need in our community.

 Brenda Holbrook, Program Coordinator

 Brenda joined Voices for Children as the full-time Program Coordinator in June 0f 2018.
 Brenda serves as part of the management team at Voices and supervises all of the back end functions of our offices and our program.

 Brenda has Bachelor of Arts Degree in Fine Arts from Hanover College, where she also studied education, and later earned her Transition to Teaching Certificate from Goshen College.She has always been driven by a desire to help children and has over 15 years of experience in education and youth development as well as an extensive background in small business.